 We've all been there, and we all know how much it can hurt.
-Maybe it's been in the middle of a fall, or perhaps it was a response to stress, but biting your cheek can be painful.
+Whether during a fall, while eating, or due to stress, biting your cheek can be painful.
 While an accidental cheek bite is nothing to worry about, some people may be biting their inner cheek more often than they realize.
-It could be the sign of a more serious problem.
+It could be a sign of a more serious problem.
 But don't worry, whether it's accidental or something more, we're here to help you stop biting your cheek.

 Many things can cause you to bite the inside of your cheek.
 They include:

-Occasional, accidental cheek bites can result in canker sores, but otherwise, they aren't a cause for too much concern.
+Occasional, accidental cheek bites usually aren't a cause for too much concern.
 You might experience some discomfort for a few days, but that's usually it.

-Chronic cheek biting can result in redness, painful sores, and tears in the mouth's inner lining (known as the mucosa).
+However, chronic cheek biting can result in redness, painful canker sores, and tears in the mouth's inner lining (known as the mucosa).
 With BFRB-related cheek biting, you might also feel increased guilt, shame, or hopelessness, or shy away from social activity to prevent others from noticing the biting.

 If cheek biting is related to stress, it could be a good idea to speak to a physician or psychologist.
-Breathwork or relaxation exercises can provide relief and be an effective treatment to prevent inner cheek bites.
-If biting the inside of your cheeks is related to BFRD, treatment is multi-fold.
-A psychologist might recommend keeping track of the behavior by journaling when the cheek biting occurs and what triggered it.
-One way to change the behavior is by replacing it with a healthier one.
+Breathwork or relaxation exercises can provide relief and may be an effective treatment to prevent inner cheek bites.
+If biting the inside of your cheeks is related to BFRB, treatment is multi-fold.
+A psychologist might recommend keeping track of the behaviour by journalling when the cheek biting occurs and what triggers it.
+One way to change the behaviour is by replacing it with a healthier one.
 For example, chewing gum.
-And don't forget that receiving emotional support and finding ways to understand the emotions driving this behavior is equally important.
+And don't forget that receiving emotional support and finding ways to understand the emotions driving this behaviour is equally important.
 A psychologist can be a great resource here.

 If you're noticing yourself bite your cheek often, it's important to consult with a physician or dentist.
 They can help find a treatment plan that makes you feel supported and helps you stop biting your cheek.